 Some authorizing legislation making changes to laws that affect receipts or mandatory spending may be developed under a unique set of procedures known as reconciliation.
 The budget resolution often includes reconciliation directives, which direct each designated authorizing committee to report amendments to the laws under the committee's jurisdiction that would achieve changes in the levels of receipts or mandatory spending controlled by those laws.
-These directives specify the dollar amount of changes that each designated committee is expected to achieve, but do not specify which laws are
+These directives specify the dol-